rafaeloj/LetsFed/TCC_Relatorio.md

 #### 6.4.2 Medium-Term Research

-6. **Hybrid Strategies**: Combine LetsFed's client autonomy with server-side quality-based selection for optimal performance-fairness balance.

-7. **Communication Efficiency**: Integrate gradient compression techniques with LetsFed and the layerwise parameters strategy to further reduce communication overhead.
+6. **Communication Efficiency**: Integrate gradient compression techniques with LetsFed and the layerwise parameters strategy to further reduce communication overhead.

-8. **Personalization Integration**: Combine the layerwise parameters strategy with interest-weighted aggregation for improved per-client performance while maintaining global knowledge transfer.
+7. **Personalization Integration**: Combine the layerwise parameters strategy with interest-weighted aggregation for improved per-client performance while maintaining global knowledge transfer.

 8. **Differential Privacy**: Add formal privacy guarantees while maintaining the benefits of dynamic participation.

 #### 6.4.3 Long-Term Vision

-9. **Incentive Mechanisms**: Develop game-theoretic frameworks where the interest metric translates into actual incentives (economic, resource, or otherwise).

-10. **Federated Learning with LLMs**: Adapt LetsFed principles to the unique challenges of federated fine-tuning of large language models.
+9. **Federated Learning with LLMs**: Adapt LetsFed principles to the unique challenges of federated fine-tuning of large language models.

-11. **Multi-Task Federated Learning**: Extend the framework to scenarios where different clients have different but related tasks.
+10. **Multi-Task Federated Learning**: Extend the framework to scenarios where different clients have different but related tasks.

-12. **Continual Federated Learning**: Develop mechanisms for handling concept drift and continuous learning in long-running federations.

 ### 6.5 Final Remarks